OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Method

-where each denoising step conditions on the shared KV cache $\mathcal{K}_t$.
-This process can be implemented via diffusion or flow matching.

 \paragraph{Multi-task parallelism with asymmetric deadlines.} At each frame $t$, the agent serves multiple concurrent tasks.
-We consider action and language tasks for models like $\pi_{0.5}$, with asymmetric deadlines for different tasks.
-(1) Action $\mathbf{A}_t$ must be generated by a hard deadline within the current frame, and must achieve a minimum control frequency (denoted as $f_{min}$) for smooth robot control (\eg, 50Hz for dexterous manipulation).
-(2) Language $\mathbf{y}_t$ could be generated by a soft deadline across frames, and we aim to maximize the token throughput while satisfying the hard deadline for actions.
-Let $f$ and $\tau$ denote the actual action frequency and language throughput at steady state, then our objective is:

-While $f$ and $\tau$ are application-level objectives, they could be derived from model-level metrics.
-Given the action horizon $H$, average batch size $B$, decoding steps per frame $k$, and end-to-end inference latency $T$, the objective is translated to:
+We consider action and language tasks for models like $\pi_{0.5}$, where different tasks have asymmetric deadlines.
+(1) Action $\mathbf{A}_t$ must be generated by a hard per-frame deadline tied to the physical control loop, sustaining a minimum control frequency $f_{\min}$ for smooth robot control (\eg, 50Hz for dexterous manipulation).
+(2) Language $\mathbf{y}_t$ can be generated under a soft deadline across frames, and we aim to maximize token throughput while satisfying the hard action deadline.
+Let $f$ and $\tau$ denote the actual action frequency and language throughput at steady state.
+Given the action horizon $H$, average batch size $B$, decoding steps per frame $k$, and end-to-end inference latency $T$, we have $f = H/T$ and $\tau = Bk/T$, so the application-level objective translates to a model-level form:

-which naturally leads to two optimization directions: reducing end-to-end latency, and increasing tokens decoded per frame.
-Due to the isolated execution of multi-task inference, existing systems must trade one for the other.
-In contrast, our method achieves both optimizations by treating the KV cache as a unified resource managed across tasks and frames.
+which naturally leads to two optimization directions: reducing end-to-end latency and increasing the number of tokens decoded per frame.
+Existing systems handle these two directions in isolation: language decoding either blocks within a frame and violates the action deadline, or is throttled to a few tokens per frame and sacrifices throughput.
+In contrast, our method achieves both by treating the KV cache as a unified resource managed across tasks and frames.